Tricks Real Estate Agents Play: 7 Shady Games to Watch for

 “I have buyers looking for a home just like yours.”

-That’s the way this sneaky trick starts.
+That’s the way this starts.

 You’ll usually see some variation of this verbiage on mailers or on an agent’s website.